-But implementing HPC and AI on the edge requires a strong understanding of both computing and form factor.
-That’s why Silicon Mechanics created a series of reference architectures for specific types of edge deployment and workloads.
+Implementing HPC and AI on the edge requires a strong understanding of both computing and form factor.
+That’s why Source Code maintains a series of reference architectures for specific edge deployments and workloads.

-That’s because we want to save clients time and focus on customizing the design for your specific workload and organizational needs –not redoing the basic elements with each new engagement.
+These reference architectures lay the groundwork for unique and sophisticated solutions, saving you time and focusing on customizing the design for your specific workload and organizational needs –not redoing the basic elements with each new engagement.

 Each reflects all our past work designing edge devices to meet the unique demands AI and HPC places on hardware.
 And they are a great starting place for your customized edge deployment.

 Learn more about our edge HPC and AI reference architectures:

 Devices that support AI on the edge (i.e., such as in-vehicle or MIL-SPEC systems) are complex to design.
 The Argos Ruggedized Edge System includes modern, state-of-the-art AI hardware designed to resist environmental conditions and is powerful enough to support accelerated computing.
 These systems are encased in a sealed container with a custom cooling solution and equipped with shock absorbers for the most rugged deployments.